mongodb/mongo-python-driver/doc/compatibility-policy.rst

 To print deprecation warnings to stderr, run python with "-Wd"::

-  $ python -Wd insert.py
+  $ python3 -Wd insert.py
   insert.py:4: DeprecationWarning: insert is deprecated.
 Use insert_one or insert_many instead.
     client.test.test.insert({})

 You can turn warnings into exceptions with "python -We"::

-  $ python -We insert.py
+  $ python3 -We insert.py
   Traceback (most recent call last):
     File "insert.py", line 4, in <module>
       client.test.test.insert({})